Learning algorithm parameters#

 2 | Select type of loss (exponential/deviance for classification, squared/absolute/huber/quantile for regression)

 Specifies the loss function used to measure model performance.
-For classification, options include ‘log_loss’ (deviance), while for regression, options include squared_error
+For classification, options include ‘log_loss’ (deviance), while for regression, options include squared_error, absolute_error, huber, and quantile.

 3 | Define learning rate (0<->1)